pantheon-systems/pantheon-agcdn-management/README.md

 Changelog

+1.2 -- Added API key constant and hook for user role

 1.1 -- 3/1/23 updated Vue dependency because the initial version cdn location has been discontinued

 1.0 -- Initial version